-If you are looking for the perfect 2-seater, the Ferrari F430 review are right for you.
+If you are looking for the perfect 2-seater, the Ferrari F430 review is right for you.
 It made its debut as the successor to the Ferrari 360 at the 2004 Paris Motor Show.
 Styling was updated by Pininfarina to improve aerodynamics, especially downforce.
 Designers paid homage to the 60s-era Ferrari racers by including big oval openings in the front bumper.
 The F430 represents a large majority of first time Ferrari buyers first look into the brand.
-Is the Ferrari F430 an invenstment worth rolling the dice on?
+Is the Ferrari F430 an investment worth rolling the dice on?
 We think so.

 Ferrari F430 Engine

 More importantly, the Ferrari F430 specs marked the arrival of a new family of engines.
 Gone were the offspring of the 1950s Dino racing engines that dominated for a half-century.
 Instead, the F430’s engine is a 32-valve V8 was part of the F136 family of Ferrari-Maserati engines.
 The lightweight, all-aluminum 4.3L engine develops 490 horsepower, almost a hundred more than its predecessor.
 Motor Trend pointed out that the boost made it competitive with the Lamborghini Gallardo of its day.
 Its 3.6-second 0-60 time is fully 0.6 second faster than that of its predecessor.

 The longitudinally mounted V8 is mated to a 6-speed auto-clutch manual transmission with a 150-millisecond shift change.
 Ferrari F430 specs also include the E-Diff electronic differential, a limited-slip differential controlled by a computer, along with the self-correcting Skyhook suspension.
 The optional Brembo carbon-ceramic brakes reduce weight and resist fade.
 The big, lightweight brakes became standard on all models beginning in 2008.